tom2433/LiftTracker/README.md

 also need a unique index on the new muscle group day set number.

+make all lift set numbers more clear, make each of them their own row and put the numbers as their own font size/weight, place in a visual container of some sort.

 ## 07-16

 display the active lift day's date on the session in progress screen.